Pumpkin Soup with Carrots and Parsnips

 Uncover, add the baby spinach and stir it in just until wilted.

 Drain the spaghetti and place on a serving platter.
 Top with the squid and tomato mixture.
-Finish with the garlic oil (you may remove the garlic first or leave it in), and garnish with chopped parsley.
+Finish with the garlic oil (you can remove the garlic first or leave it in), and garnish with chopped parsley.

 Print This Post Print This Post